-The waterfalls are located on the Zambezi River, which separates Zambia from Zimbabwe.
+The waterfalls are on the Zambezi River, separating Zambia from Zimbabwe.
 Very close to the falls, you will find Victoria Falls Bridge, built in 1905.
 The bridge connects Victoria Falls town in Zimbabwe and Livingston in Zambia.
 And it is still used for cars, pedestrians, and trains.

 Visiting Mosi-o-Tunya falls has to be on everyone’s bucket list, it is certainly worth the hype, and besides being an African Wonder, it is one of the seven natural wonders of the world.
 To see the falls from the ground, you have to enter the Victoria Falls National Park in Zimbabwe.
 The park has several pathways and viewpoints.
 It is an incredible experience just seeing and feeling the water of these waterfalls.

 There are several unforgettable activities to do in Victoria Falls, like whitewater rafting in the Zambezi River, helicopter rides, bungee jumping off the Victoria falls bridge, and swimming in the Devil´s pool.
-Note that the flow of the water varies according to the season, having very little water in the dry season.
+Note that the water flow varies according to the season, having very little water in the dry season.

 The Namib Desert, Namibia, and Angola

-It is possible to visit the desert, both on the Angolan and Namibian sides, though it is much easier to do it in Namibia, particularly in Swakopmund.
-While a large desert, Namib isn’t even close to being the largest in the world.
+It is possible to visit the desert on the Angolan and Namibian sides, though it is much easier to do it in Namibia, particularly in Swakopmund and Walvis Bay.
+While an immense desert, Namib isn’t even close to being the largest in the world.
 On the other hand, with up to 80 Million years old, it is one of the two oldest deserts in the world (the Atacama in Chile is the other)

-Considered one of the world’s aridest regions, the Namib desert includes many of the most prominent geographic features of Namibia, including some well-known destinations like Swakopmund, Walvis Bay, the giant sand dunes, and the Skeleton Coast.
+Considered one of the world’s aridest regions, the Namib desert includes many of Namibia’s most prominent geographic features, including some well-known destinations like Swakopmund, Walvis Bay, the giant sand dunes, and the Skeleton Coast.
 It is also in Namib where you will find the unique Welwitschias, a plant sometimes known as a living fossil.